-Line 15: Rents, royalties, partnerships, S corporations, estates, and trusts
+Line 15: Rents, royalties, partnerships, S corporations, trusts, and estates

 Write the total amount of income or loss from Column A that you received as an Illinois resident.
 Include any amount you received from Illinois sources while you were a nonresident.
 Add the total